-or the Bible program, courses numbered in the 100 and 200 levels are primarily for first year and second year.
+For the Bible program, courses numbered in the 100 and 200 levels are primarily for first year and second year.
 Courses in the 300 and 400 levels are primarily for third year and fourth year.
-Courses below 100 are remedial ourses and do not count for credit.
-For the Education program, courses numbered in the 3100 level are first ear, the 3200 level are second year, and the 3300 level are third year.

-he college reserves the right to add or delete courses from the schedule of classes, to change meeting times and ocations, or to change instructors at its discretion.
+Courses below 100 are remedial courses and do not count for credit.
+For the Education program, courses numbered in the 3100 level are first year, the 3200 level are second year, and the 3300 level are third year.
+The school reserves the right to add or delete courses from the schedule of classes, to change meeting times and locations, or to change instructors at its discretion.

-CHP 101 Introduction to Chaplaincy 2 hrs
+CHP 101 Introduction to Chaplaincy 2 hrs Prerequisite: None 2